Phytosauria: History

 When the first phytosaur fossils were found, it was not immediately obvious what kind of animal/species they were.
-The first phytosaur species known to science was named Phytosaurus cylindricodon – "plant lizard with cylindrical teeth" – by G. Jaeger in 1828 because he mistakenly believed that petrified mud fillings in the jaw were herbivore teeth.
-The specimen is too poor to be diagnostic, and this species name is no longer valid.
-The name of the group – Phytosauria – was coined by the German paleontologist Hermann von Meyer in 1861, on the basis of this first species.
+The first phytosaur species known to science was ambiguously referred to by G. Jaeger in 1828 as "the genus of Phytosaurus, which I call Cylindricodon."
+The collective group name, meaning "plant lizard with cylindrical teeth," was coined due to Jaeger's mistaken belief that petrified mud fillings in the jaw were herbivore teeth.